logo

 Overview

-Borderlands/La Frontera: The New Mestiza, by Gloria Anzaldúa, presents the U.S.-Mexico border as a space ripe for sociocultural, psychological, and historical deconstruction.
+Borderlands/La Frontera: The New Mestiza by Gloria Anzaldúa presents the US-Mexico border as a space ripe for sociocultural, psychological, and historical deconstruction.
 Speaking from her own experiences growing up in South Texas, Anzaldúa redefines the boundaries between practice and theory, personal history and cultural critique, poetry and prose.
-Writing in both Spanish and English (and omitting translations at times), Anzaldúa writes as a Chicana, in the Chicano language, envisioning a new consciousness borne out of the Chicana experience in the borderland.
+Writing in both Spanish and English (and omitting translations at times), Anzaldúa writes as a Chicana woman, in the Chicano language, envisioning a new consciousness borne out of the Chicana experience in the borderland and exploring themes of Contradiction as Mestiza Consciousness and Language as Identity and Performance.

-Beginning with a chapter on the history of the borderland as homeland for the Aztecs, Anzaldúa provides an initial deconstruction of the U.S.-Mexico borderland as an open wound where cultures meet to become a third border country.
-She goes into the history of indigenous migration to the area and the history of the border itself, describing the relationships between U.S. business interests and the land that have resulted in a situation of Mexican oppression.
-From there, Anzaldúa describes the rebellion of the Chicano people, both within their culture and with the white American influence.
+Beginning with a chapter on the history of the borderland as homeland for the Aztecs, Anzaldúa provides an initial deconstruction of the US-Mexico borderland as an open wound where cultures meet to become a third border country.
+She goes into the history of Indigenous migration to the area and the history of the border itself, describing the relationships between US business interests and the land that have resulted in a situation of Mexican oppression.
+From there, Anzaldúa describes the rebellion of the Chicano people against both Anglo American society and repressive elements within their own culture.
 She describes the alienation from Chicano life she feels as a queer woman, rejected by her own culture.

-Anzaldúa’s chapter on the serpent describes the various goddesses in the Mexican indigenous religious traditions that have influenced the Virgin Guadalupe coming out of colonial Spanish religious influence.
-Delving into these histories, she links the subjugation of these goddesses to the denial of the dark goddess within herself, painting this dark force as the key to self-knowledge and higher consciousness.
-The Coatlicue state is the experience of reckoning with this dark self, in which the body is forced to slow down to deal with its inner emotional life.
-Rather than pushing these emotional experiences out of mind, as Western culture proscribes, Anzaldúa forces herself to face the dark goddess Coatlicue head-on.
+Anzaldúa’s chapter on the serpent describes the various goddesses in the Mexican Indigenous religious traditions that have influenced the Virgin Guadalupe, who emerged from colonial Spanish religious influence.
+Delving into these histories, she links the denigration and erasure of these Indigenous goddesses to the denial of the dark goddess within herself.
+She paints this dark force as the key to self-knowledge and higher consciousness.
+She describes what she calls the Coatlicue state, the experience of reckoning with this dark self, in which the body is forced to slow down to deal with its inner emotional life.
+Rather than pushing these emotional experiences out of mind, as Western culture prescribes, Anzaldúa forces herself to face the dark goddess Coatlicue head-on.